 Designate a small room, such as a bathroom, for your new kitten to retreat to and spend the first week or so in.
 Your older cat should be able to get to the door of this room in order to hear and smell them, but not have any interaction with them.
-Place the kitten’s belongings in this room (litter box, food bowls, etc.) along with a toy that belongs to your older cat.
+Place the kitten’s belongings in this room (such as litter box and food bowls) along with a toy that belongs to your older cat.

 Prepare Your Cat

 Make sure your older cat is healthy.
 Added stress to an unhealthy cat will only make things worse and you want your cat not only mentally prepared for a new kitten but also physically ready to handle it.
-Take your cat in for a check-up with your vet to make sure they are healthy and that their vaccinations are current.
-Respiratory diseases are common in kittens and you’ll want your older cat’s immune system to be ready to tackle anything that comes their way.
+Take your cat in for a checkup with your vet to make sure it is healthy and that its vaccinations are current.
+Respiratory diseases are common in kittens and you’ll want your older cat’s immune system to be ready to tackle anything that comes into the house.
 If scratching or biting occurs between the cat and kitten, you’ll also want the rabies vaccine up to date to avoid any problems.

-While an older cat will occasionally take to a new kitten right away, they typically need a little time to adjust to the changes.
-Sometimes cats never fully accept a new kitten but will simply co-exist, keeping to themselves away from the other cat in the house.
+While older cats will occasionally take to a new kitten right away, they typically need a little time to adjust to the changes.
+Sometimes cats never fully accept a new kitten but will simply coexist, keeping to themselves away from the other cat in the house.
 You’ll want to make sure that no matter how your cat feels about the new kitten, that things stay peaceful and you have the best chance at creating a budding friendship from the start.

-When you bring your kitten home, allow your cat to sniff them while the kitten is in their carrier or your arms.
+When you bring your kitten home, allow your cat to sniff it while the kitten is in a carrier or your arms.
 Go directly to the room previously designated and set up for your new kitten and allow the kitten to explore.
-Their litter box, food bowls, bed, and some toys should all be easily accessible.
+The litter box, food bowls, bed, and some toys should all be easily accessible.
 Do not let your older cat have unsupervised access to the kitten.

-At night and when you are not home and unable to supervise the kitten and your older cat, keep the kitten in their designated room with the door closed.
-As your cat gets curious, they may stick their paw under the door, sniff under the door, and listen to the kitten.
+At night, when you are not home, and whenever you are unable to supervise the kitten and your older cat, keep the kitten in its designated room with the door closed.
+As your cat gets curious, it may stick its paw under the door, sniff under the door, and listen to the kitten.
 Do this for about a week, depending on how your cat is acting with the changes.
 Don’t forget to provide a lot of attention to your older cat after playing with your kitten.
-They’ll need your attention and support and the scent of the kitten on your clothing will help them get used to the newcomer.
+It’ll need your attention and support and the scent of the kitten on your clothing will help it get used to the newcomer.